syky27/LostSocks-api/README.md

-# Basic Template
+# Lost Socks

-A basic vapor template for starting a new Vapor web application.
-If you're using vapor toolbox, you can use: `vapor new --template=basic`
+This API serves for finding your lost socks which disappear randomly

+It is created in swift usign Vapor 💧

-## 📖 Documentation
+Vapor 📖 Documentation

 Visit the Vapor web framework's [documentation](http://docs.vapor.codes) for instructions on how to use this package.

-## 💧 Community
+Vapor 💧 Community

 Join the welcoming community of fellow Vapor developers in [slack](http://vapor.team).

-## 🔧 Compatibility

-This package has been tested on macOS and Ubuntu.